 Not only has Jessica inspired others with disabilities to fly, her achievement has motivated, empowered and transformed able-bodied and disabled, alike, to overcome their own personal obstacles, whatever those may be.

 One of many delightful aspects of the story is in chronicling preparations leading up to and including her wedding to fiancé Patrick Chamberlain, a former Taekwando instructor of hers who, wanting to avoid any appearance of impropriety, waited until Jessica was under the tutelage of another instructor before asking her out.
-The rest, as they say, will be history, as the couple was married in May.
+The rest, as they say, will be history, as the couple was

 After viewing the trailer at http://rightfootedmovie.com, I called Nick and learned that he’s seeking the funding needed to follow Jessica all over the map as she shares her message of triumph, inspiration and hope – be it mentoring an emotionally fragile six-year-old amputee, traveling to Africa where she works to change laws and prejudice against the disabled and (with suitable funding…) flying from airport to airport to encourage kids of all ages to become their best selves, perhaps setting some aviation records along the way.